tina5870/l4dr-dataset-status/README.md

-# carsa-loci-dataset-status
+# loci4dr-dataset-status

-This repository tracks the status of publication/use of CaRSA LocI datasets.
+This repository tracks the status of publication/use of Loc-I for Disaster Recovery datasets.
 It is expected that this information will eventually be folded into the project catalogue and this repository removed.

 * X - yes
 * ~ - partly